kekse1/erase.js/README.md

 Without jailbreak one can't `dd` the whole disk drive(s).
 So I needed to do this directly on file level..

+## Flash/SSD drives

 > [!WARNING]
 > On Flash drives it's not perfectly secure.. but I'll research a bit more for this issue.

+I think the solution for their insecurity is to fill with random/null until no space is free, and then delete everything again.
+Right?!

+But this is still a [**TODO**](#todo) item.

 <br>